Background

 What are we looking for?

-The awards seek to recognise reports that show an outstanding understanding of social work and the role of social workers.
 This could include the complex issues practitioners and the people they work with face; the challenging context in which they work; and the difference social workers make to people’s lives.

 How do I enter/nominate?